piotromashov/piotromashov.github.io/about.md

 ### Research/Engineering

-🧑‍💻 I'm also a Software Engineer w/10 years of experience in tech industry and a Masters degree in Computer Science.
+🧑‍💻 I'm also a Software Engineer w/10 years of experience in tech industry and a Masters degree in AI.
 I've been working in tech companies from seeding stages in accelerators to IPOs and market leaders, and I enjoy bringing new ideas, collaborating, filling gaps, and leading product development.

 🧠 I performed scientific research on AI at a University in Switzerland, in which we developed a novel method to explain the machine learning models predictions.